Michael A. Taylor: 2009–13

 At the beginning of fall instructional league play in 2010, Taylor was told he would be switching positions from shortstop to center fielder, after a hand injury had limited his development in the infield in his first year in the Nationals' minor league system.
-Beginning at the Class A Hagerstown Suns in 2011, Taylor exclusively appeared as an outfielder, a trend that continued with the Class A-Advanced Potomac Nationals in 2012 and 2013.
-His offensive output improved as well, as he batted .263 with 10 home runs in 133 games with the Potomac Nationals in 2013, earning him honors as the team's Player of the Year, before heading to Puerto Rican winter baseball to play for the Indios de Mayaguez.
+Beginning at the Single-A Hagerstown Suns in 2011, Taylor exclusively appeared as an outfielder, a trend that continued with the High-A Potomac Nationals in 2012 and 2013.
+His offensive output improved as well, as he batted .263 with 10 home runs in 133 games with Potomac in 2013, earning him honors as the team's Player of the Year, before heading to Puerto Rican winter baseball to play for the Indios de Mayaguez.

 Taylor was added to the Washington Nationals' 40-man roster on November 20, 2013, after the end of the 2013 season.
 At the time, he ranked as the Nationals' fourth-best prospect according to MLB Pipeline, and seventh-best according to Baseball America.

 2014 season

 On August 10, Taylor was called up by the Nationals when Steven Souza was placed on the 15-day disabled list.
 On August 12, he made his Major League debut against the New York Mets in Citi Field, where he collected his first major league hit, a single off pitcher Rafael Montero.
 He also hit his first major league home run, a two-run homer against pitcher Carlos Torres, that night.
-Taylor was optioned back to the AAA Syracuse Chiefs on August 23, after the Nationals selected veteran Nate Schierholtz's contract.
+Taylor was optioned back to the Triple-A Syracuse Chiefs on August 23, after the Nationals selected veteran Nate Schierholtz's contract.
 He was again recalled after rosters expanded in September and was in center field on September 28, in the final game of the 2014 regular season, when Jordan Zimmermann completed the first no-hitter in Nationals history.

 Taylor was ranked third among Nationals prospects by the end of 2014 by MLB Pipeline and second by Baseball America.